kubos/kubos/docs/os-docs/working-with-the-mbm2.rst

 Overview
 --------

-This document covers the KubOS Linux features which are specific to the Pumpkin MBM2 target.
+This document covers the Kubos Linux features which are specific to the Pumpkin MBM2 target.

-Please refer to :doc:`using-kubos-linux` for a general guide to using KubOS Linux.
+Please refer to :doc:`using-kubos-linux` for a general guide to using Kubos Linux.

 Reference Documents
 -------------------